rouzbehzarin/wine_quality_analysis_and_preprocessing/README.md

-# Wine Quality Analysis and Predictive Modeling
+# Wine Quality Analysis and Preprocessing

 ## Overview
-This repository explores the factors influencing wine quality using data analysis and predictive modeling techniques.
-We analyze the Wine Quality dataset from the UCI Machine Learning Repository, which includes chemical properties of red and white wines along with their quality ratings.
+This repository contains a Jupyter Notebook (`wine_quality_analysis_and_preprocessing.ipynb`) that explores the factors influencing wine quality through data analysis and preprocessing techniques.
+The analysis focuses on the Wine Quality dataset from the UCI Machine Learning Repository, which includes chemical properties of red and white wines along with their quality ratings.

 ## Motivation
 Understanding the chemical characteristics that contribute to high-quality wine is crucial for wine producers and enthusiasts alike.
 This analysis aims to uncover insights that can enhance production processes and quality assessment.

-## Repository Contents
-- **Notebooks**: Jupyter notebooks containing detailed analysis and code.
-  - `wine_quality_analysis.ipynb`: Exploratory data analysis (EDA), correlation analysis, and feature selection.
-  - `wine_quality_preprocessing.ipynb`: Data cleaning, preprocessing, and feature scaling.
-  - `wine_quality_modeling.ipynb`: Machine learning models for predicting wine quality.

-- **Data**: Contains the Wine Quality dataset (`winequality.csv`) sourced from the UCI Machine Learning Repository.

-## Analysis Steps
+## Notebook Content
+The Jupyter Notebook (`wine_quality_analysis_and_preprocessing.ipynb`) covers the following steps:

 1. **Exploratory Data Analysis (EDA)**:
    - Visualize distributions of chemical properties.
    - Explore relationships between features and wine quality.